StackVista/stackstate-agent-integrations/aws/README.md

 ### Metrics

-Aws does not include any metrics.
+AWS does not include any metrics.

 ### Service Checks

-Aws does not include any service checks.
+AWS does not include any service checks.

 ### Events

-Aws does not include any events.
+AWS does not include any events.

 ### Topology

-Aws does not include any topology.
+AWS does not include any topology.

 [1]: **LINK_TO_INTEGERATION_SITE**
 [2]: https://github.com/StackVista/stackstate-agent-integrations/blob/master/aws/stackstate_checks/aws/data/conf.yaml.example